Much better than "mindfulness"

-The word 'mindfulness' (coined by Jon Kabat Zinn in the 70s) has come to be lampooned "McMindfulness," due to its ubiquitous presence in our socio-cultural marketplace.
-The buzzword refers to any practice aimed at becoming aware of your thoughts and "being here now" (Ram Dass 1971).
+The word 'mindfulness,' coined by Jon Kabat Zinn has become so ubiquitous as to be lampooned "McMindfulness".
+The buzzword refers to any practice aimed at "Being Here Now" (Ram Dass 1971).

-This technique is timelessly rooted in ancient Vedic philosophy.
-It utilizes a simple word called a mantra, which is repeated silently both between and alongside thoughts.
+The profoundly effective method I learned as a teenager remains unsurpassed by any offered today.
+Rooted in ancient Vedic philosophy, it utilizes a simple word (mantra), repeated silently between and alongside thoughts.
 The mantra's value lies in its inner perceived sound, not in any semantic meaning.
-It fosters resonance within the mind and body, leading gently, steadily to a state of exquisite subtlety and stillness.
+It fosters a resonance within the mind and body, leading gently to a state of exquisite inner stillness.

 Joanie Higgs is a life-long seeker, scholar and teacher whose spiritual compass was set in her teens when the Beatles' guru came to town.
 Much later, after homeschooling her daughter she obtained a BA and an MA in social anthropology, winning an award for her thesis on reproductive medical ethics.
 She dwells on British Columbia's Sunshine Coast.